ottodanp/flask-recon/README.md

-# Python Passive Honeypot
+# Python Flask Recon

-### A simple passive honeypot written in Python with Flask and psycopg2.
+### A simple passive recon webapp written in Python with Flask and psycopg2.

 ### Aims:

-- Provide a simple passive honeypot that can be used to detect and log malicious activity on a network.
+- Provide a simple passive reconnaissance package that can be used to detect and log malicious activity targeted to a Flask webapp.
 - Gather information about the attacker and the attack.
-- Gather currently active attack vectors used en-masse by attackers.
+- Gather currently active attack vectors used en-masse by bad actors.
-- Optionally provide a way to hang a thread of an attacker's scanner to slow down their scans.
-(If the attacker is not using any kind of concurrency, their whole scan will be halted.)
+- Optionally provide a way to persistantly occupy a thread of an attacker's scanner to slow down their scans.
+  (The entire scan will be halted if the actor is not using any form of multithreading.)
 - Return convincing dummy response bodies to maintain bot engagement and encourage further scanning, ideally ultimately leading to a full attack dump.
 - Provide a simple way to view the logs and analyse the data.